 - 1 teaspoon black peppercorns

-- 2 tablespoons neutral oil I use avocado oil
+- 2 tablespoons neutral oil, such as avocado oil, divided

 - 3 bay leaves (preferably fresh)

-- 2 teaspoons cane, brown, or white sugar (*omit if using cane vinegar)
+- 2 teaspoons cane, brown, or white sugar (*omit if using Filipino cane vinegar)

 - white rice for serving